 Graduate mentor for undergraduate women in the sciences & mathematics at NYU, to assist them in navigating their university studies, graduate school, and professional positions in science via faculty and graduate student mentors

 I am also a human rights advocate for intersex people, or those who are born with a combination of traits that are considered traditionally male, traditionally female, and/or atypical for either in the same body.
 Intersex babies and children are routinely subjected to surgeries and other medical procedures that are for cosmetic purposes and do not track health.

 I am proud to be an intersex person, and have been raising awareness that intersex people exist and have the right to bodily autonomy and bodily integrity since 2010.
 The following includes some of the work I have done to advocate for intersex human rights.

-[If you’d like to book me to discuss the intersections between intersex, identity, science, and medicine at your university or institution, I’m currently available for 2019!
-Please feel free to get in touch via the Contacts tab.]
+(If you’d like to book me to discuss the intersections between intersex, identity, science, and/or medicine at your university or institution, I’m currently available for 2019!
+Please see the Contact page.)